 Walking up to 2 miles throughout the day; flat terrain, busy sidewalks; periods of standing up to 1/2 hour at a time.

-Orientation: The Group Leader will greet everyone and lead introductions.
+Orientation: 8:30 a.m.
+The Group Leader will greet everyone and lead introductions.
 We will review the up-to-date program schedule, discuss roles and responsibilities, logistics, safety guidelines, emergency procedures, and answer questions.
 All transportation will be provided via bus unless specified otherwise.
 An instructor will conduct all sessions in the classroom; a certified expert will lead field trips and excursions.
 Periods in the schedule designated as “Free time” and “At leisure” offer opportunities to do what you like and make your experience even more meaningful and memorable according to your personal preferences.
 The Group Leader will be happy to offer suggestions.
 Program activities, schedules, personnel, and indicated distances or times may change due to local circumstances/conditions.
 In the event of changes, we will alert you as quickly as possible.
 Thank you for your understanding.
 Next, we’ll be joined in our private meeting room by our instructor to receive the first in a series of lectures on the history of Mexico City.
 Founded as Mexica-Tenochtitlan by the Mexica people in the early 14th century, it is commonly referred to as Tenochtitlan.
 According to Mexica mythology, they were signaled by their principal god Huitzilopochtli to build their home where they saw an eagle resting on a cactus with a snake in its beak.
 For nearly two centuries, the city prospered and expanded as the capital of the Aztec empire, until falling to Spanish conquest in 1521.
-Leaving the hotel, we’ll walk to The Templo Mayor, this was the site of the main temple of Tenochtitlan and regarded as the center of the world by the Aztecs.
+Leaving the hotel, we’ll walk to The Templo Mayor, which was the site of the main temple of Tenochtitlan and regarded as the center of the world by the Aztecs.
 It was dedicated to Huitzilopochtli, the god of war, and Tlaloc, the god of rain and agriculture.
 After seeing the ruins, we will then walk to the Templo Mayor Museum, which holds some 7,000 pieces recovered during excavations of the site.

 At a local favorite restaurant, we’ll have a 3-course plated lunch with fruit water, coffee, tea, water; other beverages available for purchase.

-After lunch we will walk to the San Ildefonso School Museum, known locally as the Antiguo Colegio de San Ildefonso.
+After lunch, we will walk to the San Ildefonso School Museum, known locally as the Antiguo Colegio de San Ildefonso.
 Currently a cultural center in downtown Mexico City, the college is the most important of the many founded by the Jesuits in the late 16th century, offering both a secular and religious education until the expulsion of the Jesuits from all Spanish territories in 1767.
-The building was renovated in the 1990’s to serve as a public center and to promote local culture, businesses and a museum.
-We’ll then continue our expert-led field trip to the Headquarters of the Secretariat of Public Education to admire some of the murals painted by Diego Rivera, David Alfaro Siqueiros, and other muralists.
-Back at our hotel we will have our social hour with an opportunity to know more about our fellow travelers.
+The building was renovated in the 1990s to serve as a public center and to promote local culture, businesses and a museum.
+We’ll then continue our expert-led field trip at the Headquarters of the Secretariat of Public Education to admire some of the murals painted by Diego Rivera, David Alfaro Siqueiros, and other muralists.
+Back at our hotel, we will have our social hour with an opportunity to know more about our fellow travelers.

 At a local restaurant, we’ll have a plated 3-course meal with coffee, tea, water; other beverages available for purchase.